elatov/elatov.github.io/_posts/2013-01-14-rhcsa-and-rhce-chapter-1-installation.md

 >
 > To boot the system without boot media, you usually need to install a boot loader.
 A boot loader is the first software program that runs when a computer starts.
 It is responsible for loading and transferring control to the operating system kernel software.
 The kernel, in turn, initializes the rest of the operating system.
 >
 > GRUB (GRand Unified Bootloader), which is installed by default, is a very powerful boot loader.
 GRUB can load a variety of free operating systems, as well as proprietary operating systems with chain-loading (the mechanism for loading unsupported operating systems, such as Windows, by loading another boot loader).
-Note that the version of GRUB in Red Hat Enterprise Linux 6 is an old and stable version now known as &#8220;GRUB Legacy&#8221; since upstream development moved to GRUB 2.
+Note that the version of GRUB in Red Hat Enterprise Linux 6 is an old and stable version now known as "GRUB Legacy" since upstream development moved to GRUB 2.
 Red Hat remains committed to maintaining the version of GRUB that we ship with Red Hat Enterprise Linux 6, just as we do with all packages that we ship.
 >
 > <a href="http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-1-installation/rhel6_install_grub_installer/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-1-installation/rhel6_install_grub_installer/']);" rel="attachment wp-att-5704"><img class="alignnone size-full wp-image-5704" alt="rhel6 install grub installer RHCSA and RHCE Chapter 1   Installation" src="http://virtuallyhyper.com/wp-content/uploads/2012/12/rhel6_install_grub_installer.png" width="667" height="424" title="RHCSA and RHCE Chapter 1   Installation" /></a>
 >